danbergelt/spotter/README.md

 when performing research, a common complaint i noticed was that many apps have too many features.

-often, users do not need a lifting tracker, cardio tracker, sample workouts, and a meal planner in one app. too many features creates a complex ui and bloat.
+often, users do not need a lifting tracker, cardio tracker, sample workouts, and a meal planner in one app. too many features creates a complex ui and bloat, and adds unnecessary complexity to what should be a simple product.

 </details>